-The decrease in right-of-use assets was mainly due to the depreciation charge for the year, the impairment loss on the lease of retail premises for the operation of the experiential and themed attraction business, and partially offset by addition of assets for the year.
+The decrease in right-of-use assets was mainly due to the depreciation charge for the year and impairment loss on the lease of retail premises for the operation of the experiential and themed attraction business, and partially offset by addition of assets.

-The increase in deferred tax assets was mainly due to the recognition arising out of tax losses for the year.
+The decrease in deferred tax assets was mainly attributable to the utilisation of deferred tax assets during the year arising from tax losses of entities of the Group.